Barragek0/RuneshapePriceChecker/README.md

 - Your in-game **UI Brightness** setting under **Graphics** must be above `-0.8` (ideally `0.0` or higher).
 Lower values may cause incorrect item matching or prevent text detection entirely.
 - **Borderless Windowed** or **Windowed** display mode — exclusive fullscreen blocks screen capture.
 The tool warns you if it detects fullscreen.

+## Download
+The latest version can be downloaded here: https://github.com/Barragek0/RuneshapePriceChecker/releases/

 ## How it Looks

 ![example](https://i.vgy.me/1XkXx8.png)